njoguamos/laravel-workos/README.md

 - ✅ The package has been optimised for Laravel 10+
 - ✅ Offer developer friendly error handling e.g. `Get an authorization URL Errors`
 - ✅ Offers language translations
-- ✅ Users [Spatie DTOs](https://github.com/spatie/laravel-data/) for efficient data handling
+- ✅ Users Data Object Transfer for efficient data handling, in-and-out of the WorkOS API.
+- ✅ Automatically prevent hitting rate limits and handle retries.
 - ✅ TODO: Add more reasons here

 ## Installation